xLeviadeer/MC-BSR-S2-Legislature/Jurisdiction/Citizen.md

 **Citizens** cannot leave prison before they are provisioned to leave either by a [[Elected Officials#Elected Official|Elected Official]] or the ending of their imprisonment term.
 #### Consistent Assistance with Public Assignments
 **Citizens** are expected to occasionally assist (once every 2 [[Taxes#Tax Period|Tax Period]]) with [[Assignments#Public Assignments|Public Assignments]] if there are any [[Assignments#Public Assignments|Public Assignments]] which are able to be completed.
+#### Loaning, Distribution, Private Re-allocation or Sale of (Products of) Privately or Governmentally Allocated Services or Facilities
+**Citizens** may not loan, distribute, privately re-allocate or sell private or governmentally private services, facilities or products of services or facilities they have been delegated access to or allocated, where the following are defined as follows:
+- a private *service* is a line of work which can only be accessed by some **Citizens** under the regulation of another **Citizen**, generally resulting in a product, but not always
+- a *facility* is a system which allows enhancement or enrichment of a **Citizen** or their possessions
+- *loaning* is when a **Citizen** takes a payment for allowing an unapproved **Citizen** access to a service area or facility
+- *private re-allocation* is when a **Citizen** freely allows access of an unapproved **Citizen**--via negligence or accident--to a service area or facility
+- *sale* is when a **Citizen** takes a payment for the products attained via a service area or facility
+- *distribution* is when a **Citizen** freely releases products attained via a service area or facility into the hands of an unapproved **Citizen**--via negligence or accident.
+If a [[Property Owner]] negligently allows this to take place they are also included in responsibility for this [[Crime]].

 ---
 ## Citizen Rights